LLNL/variorum-integrations/pwrAPI/README.md

 We first create a generic object of type Object, which is then assigned the type that we are interested in.
-This type defines the domain of interest. (ie. Node, Socket, Memory, GPU etc.) We then create values for PWR_Time, value, and PWR_AttrName (the type of attribute we are interested in for the domain of -interest, ie PWR_ATTR_POWER for power).
-Finally we pass the Object by refernce, attribute type by value, the return value and PWR_Time by reference.
+This type defines the domain of interest. (ie. Node, Socket, Memory, GPU etc.) We then create values for PWR_Time, value, and PWR_AttrName (the type of attribute we are interested in for the domain of interest, ie PWR_ATTR_POWER for power).
+Finally we pass the Object by reference, attribute type by value, the return value and PWR_Time by reference.
 The user recieves the relevant return values in the function arguments passed by refernce.
 This method of interaction is defined by the PowerAPI spec and not a design choice.